본문 바로가기

 Replica of Statue of Liberty Topples in 90 km/h 'Monster Winds' in Brazil...
 No Injuries Reported On the 15th (local time), in Curitiba, Brazil, a replica of the Statue of Liberty was toppled by strong winds reaching speeds of 90 km/h.
 Photo capture by X

-Marcelo Maranita, Mayor of Gua?ba, said, "The response team, together with the state civil defense authorities, cordoned off the area and checked for additional damage nearby," adding, "Thanks to the swift response in the midst of extreme winds, greater damage was prevented."
+Marcelo Maranita, Mayor of Gua?ba, said, "The response team, together with the state civil defense authorities, cordoned off the area and checked for additional damage nearby," adding, "Thanks to the swift response in the face of extreme winds, greater damage was prevented."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.